 Okay, I am going to give him more than he asked for.
-And then I am going to give him what he asked for, okay?
-I think it will be helpful for me to just walk through the so-called five points because these five points are what the Arminian Remonstrance in 1610 threw back at the Calvinists.
+Then I am going to give him what he asked for, okay?
+I think it will be helpful for me to walk through the so-called five points because these five points are what the Arminian Remonstrance in 1610 threw back at the Calvinists.
 The Calvinists didn’t come up with five points to start with.
-The Calvinists wrote their vision of what salvation looks like and how it happens under God’s sovereignty and when the Arminians read it, they said, “These are five places we don’t agree.”
-And that is where we have gotten these five points.
-So if you want to talk about what is the key soteriological differences between Arminianism and Calvinism you have got to take these one by one.
+The Calvinists wrote their vision of what salvation looks like and how it happens under God’s sovereignty.
+When the Arminians read it, they said, “These are five places we don’t agree.”
+That is where we got these five points.
+So, if you want to talk about what is the key soteriological differences between Arminianism and Calvinism, you have to take these one by one.

-1) Depravity.
-Calvinism says people are so depraved and rebellious that they are unable to trust God without his special work of grace to change their hearts so that they necessarily and willingly — freely — believe.
-Arminians say, with regard to depravity, people are depraved and corrupt, but are able to provide the decisive impulse to trust God with the general divine assistance that God gives to everybody.
+1. Depravity— Calvinism says people are so depraved and rebellious that they are unable to trust God without his special work of grace to change their hearts so that they necessarily and willingly — freely — believe.
+Arminians say, with regard to depravity, people are depraved and corrupt, but they are able to provide the decisive impulse to trust God with the general divine assistance that God gives to everybody.

-2) Election.
-Calvinism says that we are chosen.
-God chooses unconditionally whom he will mercifully bring to faith and salvation and whom he will justly leave in their rebellion.
-Arminians say God has chosen us, elected to bring to salvation all those whom he foresaw would believe by bringing about their own faith providing the decisive impetus themselves.
+2. Election — Calvinism says that we are chosen.
+God chooses unconditionally whom he will mercifully bring to faith and whom he will justly leave in their rebellion.
+Arminians say God has chosen us, elected, to bring to salvation all those whom he foresaw would believe by bringing about their own faith— providing the decisive impetus themselves.
 In those, God doesn’t decisively produce the faith that he foresees.

-3) Atonement.
-Calvinism says in the death of Christ God provided sufficient atonement for all, but designed that it be effective for the elect, meaning that it purchased for them the new covenant promise that God would bring about in his people: faith and perseverance.
-Arminians say in the death of Christ God provided a sufficient atonement for all and designed that it would become effective by virtue of faith for which we, not Christ, provide the decisive impetus, meaning that the faith itself is not purchased by the cross, but that it is the human means of obtaining what the cross purchased; namely, forgiveness of sins.
+3. Atonement — Calvinism says in the death of Christ God provided sufficient atonement for all but designed that it be effective for the elect.
+Meaning, it purchased for them the new covenant promise that God would bring about in his people faith and perseverance.
+Arminians say in the death of Christ God provided a sufficient atonement for all and designed that it would become effective by virtue of faith for which we, not Christ, provide the decisive impetus.
+Meaning, faith itself is not purchased by the cross, but that it is the human means of obtaining what the cross purchased; namely, forgiveness of sins.

-4) Grace or new birth.
-Calvinists say that the new birth is God’s work of renewal in our hearts which necessarily brings about the act of willing, hearty, saving faith.
+4. Grace or New Birth — Calvinists say that the new birth is God’s work of renewal in our hearts that necessarily brings about the act of willing, hearty, saving faith.
 Arminians say the new birth is God’s work of renewal in our hearts in response to our act of saving faith.

 So what is the one thing dad would say to a son?
 Because those are all heavy.
 Those words are carefully chosen.
-That would be hard to get and they might need years to work through that.
+Those words would be hard to get, and they might need years to work through that.
 I did a seminar on the five points.
 But let me close with a question, trying to answer the question that the dad asked.
 I would like to say that the one key difference is the sovereignty of God, but that won’t work, because the Arminians won’t like that since they affirm the sovereignty of God too.
-It just means something a little more limited by it.
+They just mean something a little more limited by it.

 Or I might say it like this: You can tell if someone is an Arminian or a Calvinist by how they answer the question, “What was the decisive cause of your faith in Christ?”
 So you go up to somebody and you ask, “What was the decisive cause of your faith in Christ?
 Was it God or was it yourself?”
 And the Calvinist says, “The decisive cause of my faith was God” and the Arminian says, “The decisive cause of my faith in Christ is myself.”